Humphrey Bogart (1899-1957)

 Bogart had another great success with 'To Have and To Have Not' and he was offered a remarkably generous contract by Warners of $1million a year.
 He made 3 further movies with Lauren Bacall including 'The Big Sleep' in 1946 and 'Key Largo' in 1948 and also in 1948 he and John Huston made 'The Treasure of the Sierra Madre'.
 His portrayal of the distinctly unheroic prospector, Fred C. Dobbs was one of his finest performances but he topped it in 1950 with 'In a Lonely Place', in which he gave a masterly acting performance displaying rage and violent self-loathing.
 The movie was made by Bogart's own production company, Santana Productions, named after his private yacht.

 By this time Bogart's lifetime of heavy drinking and smoking had caught up with him.
-He was seriously ill with cancer and after several unsuccessful operations, he died at his Hollywood home on January 14, 1957 aged 57 years.
+He was seriously ill with cancer of the oesophagus.
+After several unsuccessful operations, Humphrey Bogart died at his Hollywood home on January 14, 1957 aged 57 years.
+After cremation his remains were buried in Forest Lawn Memorial Park Cemetery in Glendale, California.

 Humphrey Bogart Academy Awards